 It is an insurance policy that can cover two or more cars in your household.

-Many insurers will cover up to five or even ten cars, provided they are registered at the same address or belong to immediate family.
+Many insurers will cover up to 5 or even 10 cars, provided they are registered at the same address or belong to immediate family.

 Multi car works by offering a discount, for example 10%, for every car that is added to the policy.
 Insurers do this to attract business and stop drivers signing up to other companies.